Leaderboard

 1 point

-As someone who has taught Maine high school marching bands since the late 70's, I would offer this: The best antifreeze (by far) is SCOPE mouthwash.
+34. As someone who has taught Maine high school marching bands since the late 70's, I would offer this: The best antifreeze (by far) is SCOPE mouthwash.
 It doesn't harm the instrument ( not even woodwind pads), it won't harm the members, and it doesn't taste bad.
 We have had two Maine finals in the last 7 years with heavy snow at the show, and this works great.
 BTW, it is usually the saxophone section that freezes first.
 Of course, if you are at 30 degrees the mallet percussion/woodwind pitch situation gets interesting really fast.
-Also, frostbite can be a concern with drummers since they obviously aren't wearing gloves. :)1 point
+Also, frostbite can be a concern with drummers since they obviously aren't wearing gloves. :)

-We often hear the terms "clean" and "dirty" tossed about, and you'll have people argue to to whether it's just a throw away term.
+35. We often hear the terms "clean" and "dirty" tossed about, and you'll have people argue to to whether it's just a throw away term.
 As I think of shows that are often called "dirty" and not just from this past season, cluttered may be more accurate.
 The props often get in the way.
 So if this happens with 150 members, would larger corps make the problem worse?
 I realize this would be a design issue and that's a risk they'd take with a larger corps, but I feel that150 works well.
 However, if there are prop movers on the field during the show, people sound mixing for electronics, etc., they should be considered marching members whether the number is 150, 200, or whatever it happens to be.
 This would mean sound mixers are not staff.
-Once the show starts, if you are overage, get in the stands where you belong.1 point
+Once the show starts, if you are overage, get in the stands where you belong.

-Actually I see the opposite.
+36. Actually I see the opposite.
 Keep the present max size, but include prop handlers, equipment handlers and electronics' handlers (i.e. board tech).
 Anybody who brings "stuff" onto the field, but who doesn't march should be included in the count.
 This would inhibit the use of electronics, unless the corps wished to have less marching members, thus lowering the visual appeal and possibilities.
-More is not always better.1 point
+More is not always better.

-I marched in a huge college band - there is a point where the field gets just too crowded.
+37. I marched in a huge college band - there is a point where the field gets just too crowded.
 Props certainly don't help either.
 So, I say , go back to 128 members - the idea was that this would only require 3 busses (less carbon emissions, better for the planet, cheaper for the Corps).
-This could also help increase membership of smaller Corps (Pioneer come so mind) Flame shields up1 point
+This could also help increase membership of smaller Corps (Pioneer come so mind) Flame shields up

 This leaderboard is set to Chicago/GMT-05:00